nbarbettini/little-aspnetcore-book/chapters/your-first-application/create-aspnetcore-project.md

 * The **Program.cs** and **Startup.cs** files set up the web server and ASP.NET Core pipeline.
 The `Startup` class is where you can add middleware that handles and modifies incoming requests, and serves things like static content or error pages.
 It's also where you add your own services to the dependency injection container (more on this later).

 * The **Models**, **Views**, and **Controllers** directories contain the components of the Model-View-Controller (MVC) architecture.
-You'll create all three in the next chapter.
+You'll explore all three in the next chapter.

 * The **wwwroot** directory contains static assets like CSS, JavaScript, and image files.
-By default, bower is used to manage CSS and JavaScript libraries, but you can use whatever package manager you prefer (npm and yarn are popular choices).
-Files in wwwroot will be served as static content, and can be bundled and minified automatically.
+By default, the bower tool is used to manage CSS and JavaScript packages, but you can use whatever package manager you prefer (npm and yarn are popular choices).
+Files in `wwwroot` will be served as static content, and can be bundled and minified automatically.

 * The **appsettings.json** file contains configuration settings ASP.NET Core will load on startup.
-You can use this to database connection strings or other things that you don't want to hard-code.
+You can use this to store database connection strings or other things that you don't want to hard-code.

 ### Tips for Visual Studio Code